Managed IT Services Partners

 - Skype for Business: Connect and meet virtually.
 You can have calls forwarded to your mobile device for convenience.
 Skype. *We recommend using Skype for business purposes instead of Zoom.
 We want to keep CarmenZoom free of non-academic traffic so it is available for classes and other academic needs.
 Visit our Knowledge Base to learn how to get the most out of Skype for Business and how to fix common problems.

-- Microsoft Teams: Use Teams for group collaboration, chat and as a platform hub.
+- Microsoft Teams: Use Teams for group collaboration, chat, video conferencing and as a platform hub.